openego/eTraGo/README.rst

 Optimization of flexibility options for transmission grids based on PyPSA

 A speciality in this context is that transmission grids are described by the 380, 220 and 110 kV in Germany.
-Conventionally the 110kV grid is part of the distribution grid.
+Conventionally, the 110kV grid is part of the distribution grid.
 The integration of the transmission and 'upper' distribution grid is part of eTraGo.